BadrChoubai/isitabot/README.md

 - Start the application with `./run.sh`.
 It will be hosted at `localhost:5000` by default

 ## API Usage
+Endpoint: `api/v1/resources/text`
+Required Query: `encoded_text` is a string of url encoded text.
-To use the API, send the text you wish to test in URL encoding to `http://localhost:5000/api/v1/resources/text?encoded_text=`.
-A sample query can be seen by clicking [here](http://localhost:5000/api/v1/resources/text?encoded_text=No%20less%20significant%20than%20Putin%E2%80%99s%20strategic%20error%20have%20been%20the%20Russian%20army%E2%80%99s%20tactical%20blunders.).
+A sample query can be seen by clicking [here](http://localhost:5000/api/v1/resources/text?encoded_text=No%20less%20significant%20than%20Putin%E2%80%99s%20strategic%20error%20have%20been%20the%20Russian%20army%E2%80%99s%20tactical%20blunders.) once the repo is set up.

 ## Datasets used for ML development:
 https://botometer.osome.iu.edu/bot-repository/